Skip to main content

 2. Insurance verification

 Active general liability and garage-keepers insurance are mandatory.
 Applicants upload their Certificate of Insurance during signup.
-We verify coverage limits meet our minimums ($1M general liability, $100k garage-keepers) and that policies are current.
+We verify the coverage is in place and that policies are current.

-Insurance must remain current.
-Shops are required to re-upload their COI annually, and lapses trigger immediate pause of new leads until restored.
+Insurance must stay current.
+Lapses trigger immediate pause of new leads until restored.

 3. Warranty + workmanship standards